xpack-dev-tools/windows-build-tools-xpack/README.md

 # The xPack Windows Build Tools

-A Windows specific package (not a full multi-platform xPack), customised for the requirements of the Eclipse Embedded CDT managed build projects;
-it includes a recent version of **GNU make** and a recent version of **BusyBox**, which provides a convenient implementation for `sh`/`rm`/`echo`.
+A standalone Windows specific package (not a full multi-platform xPack), customised for the requirements of the Eclipse Embedded CDT managed build projects; it includes a recent version of **GNU make** and a recent version of **BusyBox**, which provides a convenient implementation for `sh`/`rm`/`echo`.

 In addition to the package meta data, this project also includes